namehash/ens-font-data/README.md

 The only multi-codepoint graphemes checked for support are the emoji sequences allowed in ENSIP-15.
 To check whether a grapheme cluster is supported by a font, it is programmatically rendered using the `harfbuzz` library and the result is checked for correctness (see [emoji_support.py](emoji_support.py)).

 **Fonts**\
 Fonts are either contained in an individual font file (`.ttf`, `.otf`) or in a font collection file (`.ttc`).
 Font files are processed directly and font collections are expanded into individual font files.
+The font files that were analyzed are not included in this repository because of their size and licensing restrictions.
+You may acquire them by their Unique ID from the `fonts.txt` file in the results.
+You can also extract them from your system using the `analyze.py` script.

 ## Results Format